Ralim/IronOS/README.md

 # Upgrading your ts100 iron

 This is completely safe, if it goes wrong just put the .hex file from the official website onto the unit and your back to the old firmware.
-Downloads for the hex files to flash are available on the [releases page.](https://github.com/Ralim/ts100/releases)
+Downloads for the hex files to flash are available on the [releases page.](https://github.com/Ralim/ts100/releases) The file you want is called *ts100.hex* unless you want the translations, they are ts100_*language short name*.hex.

 Officially the bootloader on the iron only works under windows.
 However, users have reported that it does work under Mac, and can be made to work under Linux *sometimes*.
 Details over on the [wiki page](https://github.com/Ralim/ts100/wiki/Upgrading*Firmware).

 1. Hold the button closest to the tip, and plug in the USB to the computer.